Letter from the Vice President

 Dear Susquehanna Student,

-The 2013-2014 Student Handbook is the guide to your rights and responsibilities as a Susquehanna student.
-The Code of Student Conduct, found within the Handbook, lays out the expectations for being a member of the Susquehanna community.
-Please read this document carefully and if you have any questions about a rule or policy, please ask a Student Life staff member for clarification.
+The 2014-2015 Student Handbook is the guide to your rights and responsibilities as a Susquehanna student.
+The Code of Student Conduct, found within the handbook, lays out the expectations for being a member of the Susquehanna community.
+Please read this document carefully and if you have any questions about a policy or procedure, please ask a member of the student life staff for clarification.
 You are responsible for understanding our community standards and ignorance of a policy is not an acceptable excuse for violating it.
-The Course Catalog is an equally important source of University policies, expectations, and deadlines, especially those related to the academic program.
+The course catalog is an equally important source of university policies, expectations and deadlines, especially those related to the academic program.
 You should become familiar with it as well.

-You’ll also find many opportunities for leadership and fun, both on and off campus through varsity, intramural, and club athletics, co- and extra-curricular clubs and programs, and opportunities to serve and connect with causes that interest you on the local, national and global level.
-Have a great year!
+While at SU, you’ll find many opportunities for leadership and fun through varsity, intramural, and club athletics, co- and extra-curricular clubs and programs, and opportunities to serve and connect with causes that interest you on the local, national and global level.
+On behalf of the Division of Student Life, have a great year!

 Note: The Student Handbook and its policies are reviewed and revised annually.
 For the most up-to-date policies, be sure to review the student handbook at the beginning of each academic year.